jivoi/jivoi.github.io/_drafts/2016-01-22-linux-sysadm-devops-interview-questions.md

 {% highlight bash %}
 The Address Resolution Protocol (ARP) is a protocol used for resolution of network layer addresses into link layer addresses, a critical function in multiple-access networks.
 ARP is used for mapping a network address (e.g. an IPv4 address) to a physical address like an Ethernet address (also named a MAC address).
+When we try to ping an IP address on our local network, say 192.168.1.2, our system has to turn the IP address 192.168.1.2 into a MAC address.
+This involves using ARP to resolve the address, hence its name.
 {% endhighlight %}

 [Read More](https://en.wikipedia.org/wiki/Address_Resolution_Protocol)